Jackson Street Cemetery: Contemporary disinterments

 On November 17, 2015, construction crews working on a renovation of Baldwin Hall discovered a human skull.
 Construction was paused, and additional graves have been located.
 "UGA is working closely with the appropriate state agencies to ensure that the remains from up to 27 gravesites are properly removed and re-interred."
 A total 105 people's remains were removed, of which 30 had enough DNA for analysis.
-Of those, 27 were African American and would have been slaves.
+Of those, 27 were African American and would have been enslaved people.
 Leaders of the African American community in Athens want the remains to be reinterred in one of the predominately African American cemeteries in town, either Brooklyn Cemetery or Gospel Pilgrim Cemetery.
 However, UGA says that it is following the direction of the State Archaeologist's Office in placing the bodies in Oconee Hill Cemetery.